Paul-Folbrecht-zz/cruise-pricing/README.md

 Runnable objects are also provided.
 From the command line:

-- Building using sbt compile
+- Build using sbt compile
 - Run using sbt run